UK's Osborne says China's ICBC to issue yuan bond in London

+* FY pre-tax profit 249.5 million naira versus loss of 60.6 million naira year ago

-LONDON Industrial and Commercial Bank of China (ICBC) (601398.SS) (1398.HK) will next month become the first Chinese bank to launch a yuan-denominated bond in London, Britain's finance minister said on Tuesday.
+LONDON Oct 15 Industrial and Commercial Bank of China (ICBC) will next month become the first Chinese bank to launch a yuan-denominated bond in London, Britain's finance minister said on Tuesday.

 "ICBC will issue an RMB bond in London next month.
 First issued by a mainland China headquartered bank," finance minister George Osborne said in a statement on micro-blogging platform Twitter.